5.4 Family, Relationship, Violence, and Interpersonal Safety Concerns

 Test Your Knowledge

-Which case detail most clearly requires legal-ethical attention beyond routine family counseling goals?
+Which case detail most clearly creates a legal-ethical obligation that can override routine family counseling goals?

 A